-Taehwan's Office Hours: Mondays, 11am-noon, or by appointment
+Xin's Office Hours: TBA, or by appointment

 Course objectives

 Economics is a quantitative science, and its claims can only verified with the quantitative analysis of economic data.
 Econometrics is the main tool for such analysis.

 This course is a rigorous and comprehensive introduction to Econometrics, and therefore should be considered an essential part of any economist's preparation.